Explicit Acyclic Models and (Co)Chain Operations: Functorial Contraction Procedure Chain Maps

-So the remaining issue is to determine the signs, which are of course determined recursively by the contraction procedure.
+{\bf Determination of the Signs.} So the remaining issue is to determine the signs, which are of course determined recursively by the contraction procedure.
 For that, we bring in the inductive formula, which we have seen simplifies to